This Winter Machine: Kites Live performances

 With COVID restrictions beginning to ease later on in 2021, the new line up of the band had their first opportunity to play in front of a live audience, so a launch event for Kites was arranged for 7 November 2021, returning once more to the site of the debut album launch, Eiger Studios in Leeds.
 It was also publicised that this event would be filmed for a live DVD due for release early in the new year.

 The band were welcomed with a capacity turnout and fantastic response to the new material which had only been released just over a week previously.
 Kites was played in its entirety with encore tracks from the first two albums, After Tomorrow Comes from The Man Who Never Was and Herald from A Tower of Clocks.
 The evening was rounded up with a cover version of The Police’s Synchronicity.

 The DVD footage of the launch was edited by the bands own Dom Bennison and was released as ‘Kites Live in Leeds’ on 14 January 2022, including all the tracks from Kites with a running time of 46 minutes.
 The audio from the live show was also made available as a digital download from Bandcamp in the following few days.

 In the weeks following the album launch, the band played their second performance of Kites at The Queen Victoria Hall in Oundle on 27 November.
 The support on the night was Red Bazar featuring the multi-talented Peter Jones who also kindly joined the headliners to make his second appearance of the evening and took to the mic to sing ‘Sometimes’, the track from Kites on which he made a guest appearance on vocals.

-Album No. 4

-At time of writing, This Winter Machine have now embarked on writing their fourth album, planned to be a concept album and to be entitled ‘The Clockwork Man’.
-They have already released a demo track ‘The River’, at just under eight minutes this is set to be just one part of a longer piece from the new album.